Fictionalism: Concept

-Two important strands of fictionalism are modal fictionalism developed by Gideon Rosen, which states that possible worlds, regardless of whether they exist or not, may be a part of a useful discourse, and mathematical fictionalism advocated by Hartry Field.
+Two important strands of fictionalism are: modal fictionalism developed by Gideon Rosen, which states that possible worlds, regardless of whether they exist or not, may be a part of a useful discourse, and mathematical fictionalism advocated by Hartry Field.

 Modal fictionalism is recognized as further refinement to the basic fictionalism as it holds that representations of possible worlds in texts are useful fictions.
-A conceptualization explains that it is a descriptive theorizing of what a text such as the Bible in fact amounts to.
-It is associated with linguistic ersatzism in the sense that both are views possible worlds.
+Conceptualization explains that it is a descriptive theorizing of what a text, such as the Bible, amounts to.
+It is also associated with linguistic ersatzism in the sense that both are views possible worlds.

-Fictionalism, on the other hand, in the philosophy of mathematics states that talk of numbers and other mathematical objects is nothing more than a convenience for doing science.
+Fictionalism, on the other hand, in the philosophy of mathematics states that talk of numbers and other mathematical objects is nothing more than a convenience for computation.
 According to Field, there is no reason to treat parts of mathematics that involve reference to or quantification as true.
 In this discourse, mathematical objects are accorded the same metaphysical status as literary figures such as Macbeth.

 Also in meta-ethics, there is an equivalent position called moral fictionalism (championed by Richard Joyce).
 Many modern versions of fictionalism are influenced by the work of Kendall Walton in aesthetics.